Hpa-an: Demographics

+The majority of residents are Theravada Buddhists, followed by Baptists, Anglicans, and Roman Catholics.
+As of the 2014 census, the city had a population of 75,141.

 Transport

 Air

 Hpa-An was linked to Yangon, Mawlamyine and Hpapun by air but the airport ceased operations.

 Buses

 There are express buses from Hpa-An to Yangon, Mawlamyine, the border crossing at Myawaddy and other towns.